Microsoft/azure-docs.pt-pt/articles/iot-dps/how-to-use-custom-allocation-policies.md

     -- Build files have been written to: E:/IoT Testing/azure-iot-sdk-c/cmake
     ```

-## <a name="simulate-the-devices"></a>Simular os dispositivos
+## <a name="simulate-the-devices"></a>Simulate the devices

-Nesta seção, você atualiza um exemplo de provisionamento chamado **prov\_dev\_cliente\_exemplo** localizado no SDK do Azure IOT C que você configurou anteriormente.
+In this section, you update a provisioning sample named **prov\_dev\_client\_sample** located in the Azure IoT C SDK you set up previously.

-Este código de exemplo simula uma sequência de inicialização de dispositivo que envia a solicitação de provisionamento para a instância do serviço de provisionamento de dispositivos.
-A sequência de inicialização fará com que o dispositivo de torradeira seja reconhecido e atribuído ao Hub IoT usando a política de alocação personalizada.
+This sample code simulates a device boot sequence that sends the provisioning request to your Device Provisioning Service instance.
+The boot sequence will cause the toaster device to be recognized and assigned to the IoT hub using the custom allocation policy.

 1. No portal do Azure, selecione o separador **Descrição Geral** do Serviço de Aprovisionamento de Dispositivos e anote o valor de **_Âmbito do ID_** .

     ![Extrair informações de ponto final do Serviço Aprovisionamento de Dispositivos do painel do portal](./media/quick-create-simulated-device-x509/extract-dps-endpoints.png)

-2. No Visual Studio, abra o arquivo de solução **azure_iot_sdks. sln** que foi gerado pela execução do cmake anteriormente.
+2. In Visual Studio, open the **azure_iot_sdks.sln** solution file that was generated by running CMake earlier.
 O ficheiro de solução deve estar na seguinte localização:

     ```
     azure-iot-sdk-c\cmake\azure_iot_sdks.sln